hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Belgium's population is around 11.6 million as of 2022.
 - Roughly 60% of people speak English in Belgium.
+- Since 2015, an average of 115k people have immigrated to Belgium every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))

 ---
 ### 9- Austria